Major Taylor: Legacy

-Taylor's legacy lies in his willingness to challenge racial prejudice as an African American athlete in the white-dominated sport of cycling.
+Major Taylor's legacy lies in his willingness to challenge racial prejudice as an African American athlete in the white-dominated sport of cycling.
 He was also hailed as a sports hero in France and Australia.
 Taylor, who became a role model for other athletes facing racial prejudice and discrimination, was "the first great black celebrity athlete" and a pioneer in his efforts to challenge segregation in sports.
 He also paved the way for others facing similar circumstances.
 Taylor explained in his autobiography that he had no other African Americans to offer him advice and "therefore had to blaze my own trail."

+An image by Kadir Nelson of Major Taylor racing down a tree-lined street with bicyclists from the past and the present trying to keep up behind him was the illustrated cover and cover story of the "New Yorker" magazine online edition of May 26, 2025 and print edition of June 2, 2025.